-The myisam-recover-options option (named myisam-recover before MySQL 5.5.3) enables automatic MyISAM crash recovery should a MyISAM table become corrupt for some reason.
-If this option is not set, then a table is be "Marked as crashed" if it becomes corrupt, and no sessions can SELECT from it, or perform any sort of DML against it.
+The myisam_recover_options system variable (the myisam-recover option before MySQL 5.5.3) enables automatic MyISAM crash recovery should a MyISAM table become corrupt for some reason.
+If this option is not set, then a table is be Marked as crashed, if it becomes corrupt, and no sessions can SELECT from it, or perform any sort of DML against it.